ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

 ### Writing content

-You need to give each 'add another' component a heading and item name.
+You need to give each 'add another' component a heading and item label.

 #### H2 heading